AtzeniMichele/atmotuber/README.md

 ![atmotuber_logo](https://user-images.githubusercontent.com/99322237/181044838-d9f3ab77-6ac7-4ab0-8bf1-f24a3e9eb7f7.png)

-A Flutter package to deal with Atmotube BLE communication and make data available within your app.
+A Flutter package to deal with Atmotube Bluetooth API directly via BLE connection and make data ready to use within your app.

 ## usage
 To use the package: